-The forthcoming AGM will be held, in a wholly physical format, at Aspial One, 55 Ubi Avenue 3 Level 1, Singapore 408864 ("2023 AGM") pursuant to the Order.
+The forthcoming AGM will be held, in a wholly physical format, at Aspial One, 55 Ubi Avenue 3 Level 1, Singapore 408864 ("2024 AGM").
 There will be no option for shareholders to participate virtually.
-Further details about the arrangements relating to the attendance at the 2023 AGM, and voting at the 2023 AGM by shareholders or their duly appointed proxy(ies), are set out in the Notice of the 2023 AGM and related announcement, copies of which can be downloaded from the Company's corporate website or the SGX-ST's website.

-In addition, the Company will not be distributing physical copies of the Annual Report for FY2022, the notice of the 2023 AGM and related meeting documents.
+In addition, the Company will not be distributing physical copies of the Annual Report FY2023, and related meeting documents.
 Such documents are available for download from the Company's corporate website and the SGX-ST's website.
+A member who wishes to obtain a printed copy of the Annual Report FY2023 and related meeting documents should complete the requested form accompany the Notice of 2024 AGM and Proxy Form and return the completed request form to the Company.